Steps after admission

 Your student ID number and login ID will be sent to the email noted on your application in the days following receipt of your official letter of acceptance.

-If conditions were noted on your letter of acceptance (e.g.: must provide official transcripts, must provide official GMAT/GRE test scores, etc.), you will not receive your login credentials until you have satisfied these conditions.
+If conditions were noted on your letter of acceptance (e.g., must provide official transcripts), you will not receive your login credentials until you have satisfied these conditions.

-Once your IT Services have been activated, you will be able to:
+Once your IT Services have been activated, you can use your MyUNB intranet for all things student-related, including:

 • Plan your journey at UNB using our student planning tools